 3. Clean it weekly.
 Check your owner’s manual to see what’s recommended for weekly cleaning.
 Bleach or other disinfectants may work well.

 4. Take the necessary steps for storage.
-Prior to storing it, make sure all water is discarded and give it a thorough cleaning.
+Before storing it, make sure all water is discarded and give it a thorough cleaning.
 Don’t forget to discard used cartridges or filters.
-This will assure your humidifier is ready for next winter.
+This will ensure your humidifier is ready for next winter.